Al-Muhandis/ShellRemoteBot/README.md

 [Users]
 ;; Specify all admin users (Telegram UserID [Integer]).
 For example:
 ;;123456789=a
-YOUR_User_ID=a
+;; where 'a' character is means administrator, 'b' - banned YOUR_User_ID=a
 ```

 3. Run as a console program or daemon/service.

+# Users rights and telegram user ID
+You can define user access in configuration file `tgshd.ini` by adding string like `user_id=a` where user_id is telegram user id of administrator.
+You can add more than one administrator.
+If any _simple_ telegram user sends any message, command etc to the bot then the bot will reply `You cannot access to this bot!`.
+if You add a line `user_id=b` then user will banned and the bot will not respond anything

+There are some ways to determine your user_id but You can simply send `/myid` to [@HelloLazarusBot](tg://resolve?domain=hellolazarusbot) chat

+# Telegram bot commands
+## /read
+Reads messages from the shell console.
+Sometimes the program does not wait for a response immediately after execution in the console, and in this case, you can read the newly appeared messages by the `/read` command.
+## /sig and /sigXXXX
+It is worked under Unix systems.
+You can send POSIX signal to terminal.
+For example, `/sig 9` where 9 is kill sig number or You can send commands `/sigint`, `/sigkill`, `/sigquit` and `/sigterm`.